 Voltage 220 Volts

 Wattage 13000 watts.

 So, how much water do these electric tankless water heaters supply, at what temperature, and at what electrical cost?
 The unit we are showing here uses about 32amps at 240vac.
-That converts to about 177amps at 48vdc (our battery storage is 48vdc, 920ah).
-That means, if we had four of these units (one for each shower) we could run them for one hour, all at once, but that would fully deplete our batteries!
-They would also pull 708 amps.
-This is possible, as we can discharge at 1C (920amps) but we don't really want to do that!
-In fact, we plan to keep it to -0/5C (460 amps).
-That means we cannot run four of these units.
+That converts to about 177amps at 48vdc (our main battery storage is 48vdc, 460ah).
+That means, if we had two of these units (one for each shower) we could run them for one hour, both at once, but that would fully deplete our batteries!
+They would also pull 354 amps.
+Though possible, we don't really want to do that!

-Instead, we now plan to put one tankless water heater per hull, each serving two showers.
-That means only one of those two showers in each hull can be in used at the same time.
-We can live with that!
-Secondly, if there is no hot water in the water tank, then we will take shorter showers.
-If we use military showers (turn on water to wet the body, then turn it off, soap up, turn it back on to rinse) we can limit the water running time to about 6 minutes through a tankless water heater.
-That is only 10% of an hour, so we would pull about 354 amps (under our 460 amp limit), and only for 6 minutes, so we would use up 36 ah of power from the batteries (from our 552ah usable capacity).
+Instead, we now plan to put one tankless water in the starboard hull, the port hull is a very short run from the waterheater to the heads.
+That means only one of these will be running, and only occasionally for short periods.
+We can live with 177amps per hour, and a shower should not take an hour!
+If we practice military showers (turn on water to wet the body, then turn it off, soap up, turn it back on to rinse) we can limit the water running time to about 6 minutes through a tankless water heater.
+That is only 10% of an hour, so we would pull about 18 amps from the batteries.